mccright/rand-notes/home-maintainance-tasks.md

 - [ ] Seal gaps in window and door frames with caulk or weather stripping.
 - [ ] Check fireplace for damage and schedule a chimney cleaning and inspection.
 - [ ] Flip the switch on ceiling fans so air blows up.
-- [ ] Turn off water supply to outdoor faucets.
+- [ ] Turn off water supply to outdoor faucets and put on winter faucet covers.
 - [ ] Drain and store hoses for the winter.
 - [ ] Winterize air conditioning system, covering unit to protect from leaves and snow.
 - [ ] Rake leaves and cut back dormant plants in garden.
+- [ ] Sweep garage floor.
 - [ ] Aerate lawn.

 **NOVEMBER**
+- [ ] Sweep garage floor.
 - [ ] Use outlet covers to prevent heat loss.
 - [ ] Remove lint from dryer exhaust vent.
 - [ ] Wrap insulation around hot water pipes in basement.